subhayu99/sqlstream/docs/getting-started/quickstart.md

 # Sort by salary
 $ sqlstream query employees.csv "SELECT * FROM employees ORDER BY salary DESC LIMIT 3"

+# Query with inline file path (no source argument needed)
+$ sqlstream query "SELECT * FROM 'employees.csv' WHERE salary > 80000"
 ```

 ###  Python API